the-events-calendar/tribe-common/readme.txt

 * Feature - Added the `pluck`, `pluck_field`, `pluck_taxonomy` and `pluck_combine` methods to the `Tribe__Utils__Post_Collection` class to allow  more flexible result handling when dealing with ORM result sets.
 [TEC-3548]
 * Tweak - Adjust verbosity level to report connection issues with Promoter.
 [PRMTR-404]
 * Fix - Set proper timezone on block editor when creating a new event.
 [TEC-3543]
+* Fix - Properly enqueue the customizer styles to allow overriding of theme styles.
+[TEC-3531]

 = [4.12.5] 2020-06-24 =